Hoppy Easter Lansing: 2026’s Ultimate Guide to Egg Hunts and Easter Events

 Plan ahead: Jackson® Field™ became entirely cashless in 2021.

-Credit and debit cards will be accepted at all concession stands and the Nuts & Bolts retail store.
-If you only have cash for in-stadium transactions, it can be exchanged for Lugnut Loot or a prepaid food card at Guest Services.
+Credit and debit cards are required for all concession stands.
+If you only have cash for in-stadium transactions, it can be used at the Kids Zone, Box Office or Nuts & Bolts retail store.
+You can also purchase a prepaid food card at Guest Services.

 In order to ensure the safety and comfort of our fans while maintaining a safe environment, the following security procedures are in place: